raoankitdev/raoankitdev/README.md

 <!--
 Power tips:
 - Keep it concise; lead with outcomes and quality.
+- Showcase 2–6 best projects; link to a clean README and demo.
+- Prefer crisp visuals (GIFs under 5 MB) to show UX or performance.
 - Update quarterly; stale readmes hurt more than they help.
+- Want automation?
+Look into these:
+  • lowlighter/metrics for dynamic profile sections
+  • gautamkrishnar/blog-post-workflow to auto‑pull latest posts
+  • anuraghazra/github-readme-stats for cards
+  • DenverCoder1/github-readme-streak-stats for streaks
 -->